mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## The hardest part of changing habits is the beginning

-The hardest part is starting these habits, but once I did them for a few days, they become exponentially easier.
-One of the earliest things I did was to defer checking my email until 10 am instead of right when I woke up.
-It felt so difficult, and I kept feeling compelled to check my email to satisfy my curiosity about what's there.
+I struggled to adopt many of these techniques, but they became exponentially easier after my first few days of practicing each habit.
+Email was an especially tough habit to break.

+For 15 years, checking my email has been one of the first things I do after waking up.
+When I forced myself to defer my first email check until 10 am, the first few days felt like I was starving myself.
+I obsessively checked the time counting down the minutes until I'd allow myself to open my inbox.

-After a week, I no longer felt the temptation when I woke up.
+After a week, I no longer felt the call of my inbox when I woke up.
 By two weeks, I almost dreaded checking my email.
 My mornings had become so peaceful and productive.
 Once I checked my email, I was opening the door to whatever stresses awaited me there.

-Today, I don't check my email until after I eat lunch.
+Today, I wait until after lunch to check my email.

-## Be vigilant

-Notice apps that drag you back in.
-Eliminate distractions and put obstacles in front of them.

-Think about the apps you use and the results you want from them.
-Notice when the app induces you to spend time on tasks that don't align with your intended use of the app.
-Notice when the app pulls you into it for longer periods than you intended or at times that you didn't intend to use it.
-Think about how you can change your usage of the app to prevent this.
+I've noticed a similar pattern with every tech habit I try to break.
+I'm painfully conscious of the absence for the first few days, and then it quickly becomes normal and preferable.

 ## If you backslide, just start over

 Some days, I'm obsessively checking texts and email.
 It feeds on itself.
 It usually happens when I'm feelign frustrated or lonely.
 I open up email or social media to distract me; it usually doesn't, and then that creates an even greater desperation for stimulation.
 I find that on these cases, I resign myself to the bad day and focus on doing better the following day.
 It works.

 Another frequent breaker of my good habits is travel.
 Sitting around in airports or train stations, it feels like a perfect time to turn off your brain and check social media.
 But I find this bleeds into my habits back home.
 Now, when I travel, I plan ahead so that I have a book to read or podcasts to listen to.
 Sometimes, I just accept the boredom and enjoy looking out the window and taking in unfamiliar scenery.

+## Monitor yourself to prevent apps from managing you

+The techniques for eliminating distractions vary from app to app, but the underlying principles are the same:

+1. Decide what you want from the app.
+1. Evaluate what you must invest to get that benefit.
+1. Suppress mechanisms in the app that induce you to invest more than what you intended.

+Apps will continue to evolve and find new ways to grab your attention.
+Nobody can preserve your attention except for you, so if you want to avoid being a tool of your apps, you need to use them thoughtfully and recognize when they're sucking you deeper in than you want to be.

 ---